Letters from the Specific Carbohydrate Diet support group (11)

 really serious when those are happening simultaneously, like in cases of

 food poisoning.
-Here, the body tries to get rid of something quickly; it is
+Here, the body tries to get rid of something quickly; it

 not concerned with digestion, just getting out of a dangerous situation.